 If the negligent party has Allstate insurance, you would want to file a claim with them.
 However, it is not that simple because Allstate and other insurance companies prefer to limit payments to claimants to save money for their investors.
-An insurance company’s best interests are in making profits, and processing claims affect their bottom line.
+An insurance company’s best interests are making profits, and processing claims affects its bottom line.

 Now you can go ahead and exchange insurance and contact details with the other driver.
-Scan the area for any witnesses, and if you find any, take down their numbers as this can help support the case.
+Scan the area for any witnesses; if you find any, take down their numbers, as this can help support the case.
 Once you’re done, head to a medical center for immediate treatment of injuries.
 Delaying treatments can put a dent in your personal injury case, resulting in a denial.